webmachinelearning/webnn/cache-explainer.md

 ### Implementation-specific sandbox constraints

-Chromium's sandboxing model restricts file system access for GPU processes.
-Any implementation must comply with these constraints to ensure security.
+For security reasons, model compilation and inference will typically happen in sandboxed processes.
+This will introduce implementation challenges and care must be taken in how the caching mechanism allows data to be read from and written to disk.

 ## References